Cy DeCosse ’52

 Which version of Cy DeCosse do you want to hear about?
-The eager young Valley City, ND native who went to art school?
+The eager young Valley City, North Dakota native who went to art school?
 The advertising art director who discovered photography?
 How about the custom-publishing entrepreneur, the world traveler, or the devoted MCAD Trustee?

 In addition, working with his master printer, Keith Taylor, DeCosse has found new potential in older methods of photographic printing: gum bichromate, photogravure, platinum.
 The images are taken with digital cameras, but that source allows for more latitude than ever in the printing process, and the results are luscious, mysterious, and more like landscapes than close-ups.